adamhaile/S/README.md

 - *computations* are created with `S(() => <code>)`.
 They are kept up-to-date as data signals change.

+Both kinds of signals are represented as small functions: call a signal to read its current value, pass a data signal a new value to update it.

 Beyond these two, S has a handful of utilities for controlling what counts as a change and how S responds.

 ## Features